Whoopi Goldberg Was All Smiles After Patrick Stewart’s Shocking ‘Star Trek: Picard’ Season 2 Invite

 Whoopi Goldberg was all smiles during the latest episode of ABC’s The View after Star Trek: Picard star Patrick Stewart shocked the entertainer by asking her to join the cast of Season 2 of the new CBS All Access series.

-The talk series moderator previously played El-Aurian bar hostess Guinan over 28 episodes of Star Trek: The Next Generation that aired between 1988 and 1993.
+The talk show moderator previously played El-Aurian bar hostess Guinan over 28 episodes of Star Trek: The Next Generation, a show that aired from 1987 to 1994.

-“I’m here with a formal invitation, and it’s for you, Whoopi,” Stewart said during an unexpected announcement on the daily talk series.
+“I’m here with a formal invitation, and it’s for you, Whoopi,” Stewart said in an unexpected announcement, as seen in a Twitter video from The View‘s account.

-Whoopi was speechless as she rose from her seat and went to affectionately hug her longtime friend and former co-star.
+Whoopi was speechless as she rose from her seat and went to hug her longtime friend and former co-star.

-The entertainer spoke of her time on the series to the audience and fellow panelists which include Joy Behar, Sunny Hostin, and Meghan McCain, who also rose to their feet to applaud the invitation.
-Sunny also gave her friend and fellow panelist a congratulatory hug.
+The entertainer spoke of her time on the series to the audience and fellow panelists — Joy Behar, Sunny Hostin, and Meghan McCain — who also rose to their feet to applaud the invitation.
+Sunny also gave Whoopi a congratulatory hug.

-The View panelists then questioned the 79-year-old acting legend, asking if Whoopi would have to do anything to her hair for her return to the show.
-The actress is currently sporting long, white dreadlocks for her role in CBS All Access’s upcoming The Stand, adapted from a Stephen King novel.
+The View hosts then questioned the 79-year-old acting legend, asking if Whoopi would have to do anything to her hair for her return to the show.
+The actress is currently sporting long, white dreadlocks for her role in CBS All Access’ upcoming The Stand, adapted from a Stephen King novel.

 Stewart remarked that Whoopi didn’t have to change anything to reprise her role, noting that she created the character and knows its history, remarking that a new hairstyle could be an “excitement” down the road for the role of Guinan.

-Whoopi then revealed to the audience that working on Star Trek was one of the great experiences, she ever had as an actress, noting she “had the best, best, best time ever.”
+Whoopi then revealed that working on Star Trek was one of the greatest experiences she ever had as an actress, noting she “had the best, best, best time ever.”

 Fans were thrilled to learn that Whoopi could return to her beloved role in the television franchise and shared their feelings regarding the surprising announcement on Twitter.